Sawan-b001/github-buckdr/content/Sawan-b001-Confluence/Learning from confluence.md

  ### Bloomreach Prodcuts Recommendation

+ ##### Bloomrach widget
+ The Widget Configurator is a functionality within the Bloomreach Dashboard that allows you to create and manage the Recommendations and Pathways widgets easily. we can create, delete, manage, change the widget type according to our need of services.
+ In Toolstation we are using following bloomreach widgets like:

+ top_seller_id
+ recommended_home_id
+ recommended_products_id
+ _fallback_recommended_id

  - APi
  - Widgets ID's Currently in use there App locations, Name, Widget ID, Widget Param, searcserviceMethdo